singram12/SDD/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the documentation of the SDD - the Standard data format to record DNA Damages!
+Welcome to the documentation of the Standard data DNA Damages (SDD) data format!
 =========================================================================================
 .. note::
     This page will be fully avaialable as soon as the manuscript is accepted for publicaiton.